What Safe Sex Really Means — and How to Practice It

 If you want to protect yourself from sexually transmitted infections (STIs) and unplanned pregnancies, safe sex is an important way to do it.

-But let’s get something straight.
-When we say “safe sex,” what we really mean is “safer sex” because the only way to completely avoid STIs and unplanned pregnancies is to avoid sex altogether.
+Before we dive in, it’s helpful to clarify one thing.
+When we say “safe sex,” what we really mean is “safer sex” because the only way to completely avoid STIs and unplanned pregnancies is to abstain from sex altogether.
 When you use safe sex practices like condoms and contraceptives, you’re not eliminating the risk, but you are greatly reducing it.

 According to the CDC, one in five people in the U.S. has an STI, and nearly half of all new infections occur among young people between the ages of 15 and 24.